smartdevicelink/sdl_evolution/proposals/NNNN-GetSystemTime.md

 The solution proposes adding a new RPC between SDL and HMI called `GetSystemTime`.
 This RPC allows SDL Core to query the HMI for the accurate system time.

-SDL Core must send the  `GetSystemTime` RPC to HMI for obtaining the system time during Security TLS Handshake.
+SDL Core must send the  `GetSystemTime` RPC to HMI for obtaining the system time during the Security TLS Handshake.

 The expectation is that HMI will provide the accurate system time with the GetSystemTime response.